What is OT Security and Why Does It Matter for Manufacturing?

 Nation-State Attacks on Critical Infrastructure

-India's power grid, water treatment, and oil and gas infrastructure have been targeted by sophisticated actors.
-The 2021 Mumbai power outage highlighted vulnerabilities in OT systems.
+India's power grid, water treatment, and oil and gas infrastructure have been targeted by sophisticated nation-state actors.
+The 2021 Mumbai power outage was attributed to Chinese threat actor activity targeting Indian power grid SCADA systems — a wake-up call for Indian OT security.

 Ransomware Spreading from IT to OT